This is the multi-page printable view of this section. Click here to print.

 2. On the Service Home page, click the Log > Log Group menu.
 You will be taken to the Log Group List page.

-3. On the Log Group List page, click the log group name for which you want to view detailed information.
-You will be taken to the Log Group Detail page.
+3. Click the log group name on the Log Group List page to view detailed information.
+You will be taken to the Log Group Details page.

-4. On the Log Group Detail page, click the Log Stream tab.
+4. On the Log Group Details page, click the Log Stream tab.
 The Log Stream list is displayed.

-5. On the Log Stream list, click the log stream name for which you want to view detailed information.
-You will be taken to the Log Stream Detail page.
+5. Click the log stream name in the Log Stream list to view its details.
+You will be taken to the Log Stream Details page.

-Excel DownloadDownload log stream history as an Excel file
+Excel downloadLog stream history can be downloaded as an Excel file

 Reference

-When you click the View All Log Streams button at the top of the log stream list, you will be taken to the All Log Streams Detail page.
+When you click the View All Log Streams button at the top of the log stream list, you will be taken to the All Log Stream Details page.

 You can delete unused log streams.
-Follow these steps to delete a log stream.
+To delete a log stream, follow these steps.

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.